 • Country where the nominee is based

-• Title of the project or story (in English)
+• The title of the project or story (in English)

 • Date of first publication

-• Brief summary of the project’s cross-border relevance and effectiveness
+• A brief summary of the project’s cross-border effectiveness

-• Names of all team members, including their countries of residence and contact details
+• Full names of all team members, with countries they are based in and their contact details

-• Name(s) of the outlet(s) where the project or story was first published
+• The name of the outlet(s) in which the project or story was first published

-• Name(s) of other media outlets or platforms where the story was subsequently published
+• Names of other media and platforms in which the story has been published

-• Summary of the project’s impact, including political, institutional, or structural changes; actions and reactions; impact within the journalistic community; awards or recognitions; and potential for further impact
+• Summary of the impact of the project (political, institutional, structural changes, actions and reactions, impact in the journalistic community, acknowledgements via awards and mentions, and potential to create further impact)

 • Evidence of any impact that the story/project has had

-• Links to the project and/or PDF copies of published materials
+• Links to the project or PDFs of published material

-• Copies of any significant criticism that resulted in corrections, retractions, or formal responses by the publishing outlet(s)
+• Copies of any significant criticism of the project that led to corrections, retractions, or responses by the media outlet(s)

 Pre-evaluation process

-All eligible nominations will undergo a pre-evaluation process conducted as part of a BA course in Communication and Media Studies at Leipzig University.
+All eligible nominations will undergo a pre-evaluation process coordinated by the European Centre for Press and Media Freedom (ECPMF) and carried out in collaboration with students enrolled in the Bachelor’s programme in Communication and Media Studies at Leipzig University.
 The purpose of the pre-evaluation is to provide a structured shortlist of 10 nominated investigations, serving as a reference for the award jury in their independent decision-making.

 The pre-evaluation will be based on the following criteria: